verdaccio/website/website/blog/2019-09-30-verdaccio-430-release.md

 We want to be able to ship new things without affecting production environments.
 This flag allows us to add new features and get feedback from the community that wants to use them.

-The features that are under this flag might not be stable or removed in future releases.
+The features that are under this flag might not be stable or might be removed in future releases.

 ## New Features